-Although there are thousands of people planting native trees each year, there is no tally of how many are being planted across New Zealand.
-More trees planted will absorb more carbon from the atmosphere, thereby reducing the negative impact of greenhouse gases on our climate and our environment.
 Counting the trees being planted means we can measure the impact we are having.
+More trees planted will absorb more carbon dioxide from the atmosphere, thereby reducing the negative impact of greenhouse gases on our climate and our environment.

 Trees That Count is counting, and planting trees that are:

 - Native—that is, indigenous to New Zealand